SVINALÄNGORNA – BEYOND

-Leena has two best friends. Åse is the only one she knows who doesn’t have a father who drinks, but her mother use to get drunk so it evens itself out.
+LEENA HAS TWO best friends. Åse is the only one she knows who doesn’t have a father who drinks, but her mother uses to get drunk so it evens itself out.
 Riitta’s dad is drunk almost every day.

-The reddish-yellow three floored houses become a collective place for Susanna Alakoski’s novel about Leena.
-Clear-eyed and fast-paced, she tells the story about herself, her parents, their neighbors and all the hilarious and drastic events that take place around her.
+THE REDDISH-YELLOW three floored houses become a collective place for Susanna Alakoski’s novel about Leena.
+Clear-eyed and fast-paced, she tells the story about herself, her parents, their neighbours and all the hilarious and drastic events that take place around her.
 But the laughter sticks in your throat when the real nature of this childhood portrayal is revealed.

 Albania, SHKUPI Publishing House